 AFFORDABLE COST OF LIVING, UNIQUE QUALITY OF LIFE

-An affordable cost of living is enhanced by low city, county and school district taxes to create a composite cost of living score 15% below the national average.
-Average home prices are 30% lower than the national average.
+An affordable cost of living is enhanced by low city, county and school district taxes to create a composite cost of living score below the national average.
 New Braunfels is considered a great place to live, work and play.

 MAKING ROOM FOR FUTURE GENERATIONS

 New Braunfels and Comal County have two school districts: New Braunfels ISD (NBISD) and Comal ISD (CISD).
 New Braunfels ISD is primarily within the city limits while Comal ISD spans 589 square miles of Central Texas and includes parts of five Central Texas counties: Comal, Bexar, Hays, Kendall, and Guadalupe.
-Employing more than 1,000 workers, NBISD encompasses 15 campuses.
-CISD is one of Texas’ fastest-growing districts, with 30 schools, and gains 800 new students a year.
+Employing more than 1,000 workers and enrolling 8,925 students, NBISD encompasses 15 campuses.
+CISD is one of Texas’ fastest-growing districts, with 30 schools, and since 2009 has grown by 8,000 students.
 Both school districts are Academically Acceptable by TEA ratings.